waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Gym Battle Loss:** Losing a battle inside a gym does NOT warp you to a Pokémon Center.
 You respawn in front of the trainer you lost to.

 ## III.
 Puzzle & Hypothesis Log
+### A. In-Progress Puzzles & Active Hypotheses
+#### A1.
+Pokemon Mansion 1F - Sealed Room Puzzle
+- **Observation:** Trapped in a sealed room on 1F.
+Gates at (21, 18) and (22, 18) are closed.
+System confirmed these are 'Reachable Barriers'.
+- **Active Hypothesis:** The trigger for the 1F gates is located on another floor, likely B1F.
+The 'Reachable Barriers' notification may refer only to the gates' location, not their trigger's location.

-### A. Solved Puzzles & Confirmed Mechanics
+### B. Solved Puzzles & Confirmed Mechanics
 - **Pokemon Mansion - Multi-Floor Gate System:**
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24) on 2F.
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12) on 3F.
-  - **B1F Dynamic Gates:** The gates in the basement operate on a dynamic trigger (timer or step-counter).
-The switch at (19, 26) toggles which set of gates (Western, Northern, or Eastern) is affected by this trigger.
+  - **B1F Dynamic Gates:** The switch at (19, 26) toggles which set of gates (Western, Northern, or Eastern) is affected by a dynamic trigger (likely timer or step-counter).

-### B. In-Progress Puzzles & Active Hypotheses
-#### B1.
-Pokemon Mansion 1F - Sealed Room Puzzle
-- **Observation:** I am trapped in a sealed room on 1F.
-The gates at (21, 18) and (22, 18) are closed.
-The system has confirmed these gates are 'Reachable Barriers', meaning a solution must exist on this map.
-- **Failed Hypotheses Log:**
+### C. Deprecated Hypotheses (Pokemon Mansion 1F Puzzle)
 - Direct interaction with gates (1 attempt).
 - Hidden switch in statues (1 attempt).
 - Walking into the gates (1 attempt).
 - Scientist interaction post-basement (1 attempt).
 - ITEMFINDER use (1 attempt).
-  - Hidden pressure plate on floor (1 attempt, all 23 walkable tiles tested).
+- Hidden pressure plate on floor (Exhaustive search of all 23 walkable tiles failed).
 - Re-interacting with Scientist after exploring (1 attempt).
-- **Active Hypothesis:** The trigger for the gates on 1F is located on another floor, likely B1F.
-The 'Reachable Barriers' notification may be a red herring or only refers to the gates' location, not their trigger's location.